MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/live-update/index.md

 ![Architecture overview](LU-arch.png)

 * **Live Update service:** an independent service which provides:
    - Application schema management
    - Serving configurations to applications
 * **Client-side SDK:** the Live Update SDK is used to retrieve and access configuration elements such as features and properties from the {{ site.data.keys.mf_server }}.
 * **{{ site.data.keys.mf_console }}:** used for configuring the Live Update adapter and settings.

 ## Adding Live Update to {{ site.data.keys.mf_server }}
 {: #adding-live-update-to-mobilefirst-server }
-By default, Live Update service is bundled in the {{site.data.keywords.mf_dev_kit}}.
+By default, Live Update service is bundled in the Mobile Foundation DevKit.

 > For OpenShift Container Platform (OCP) installation follow the documentation [here](../../ibmcloud/mobilefoundation-on-openshift/).